naltun/dnt/README.md

 <img src="./demo.png" />

-These tools might be useful for system administrators and developers troubleshooting network infrastructure, and will be familiar to users of Unix and the Windows command prompt.
+These tools will be helpful when administrating networks, developing web applications, and conducting penetration tests.

 To get started, run:
 ```sh